 Data Format Binding

-When binding to an Excel worksheet column where the response can contain different data formats (such as for the REST protocol), different response types (such as for the SOAP protocol), or a message structure which can be considered to contain different types, you can also configure binding for this in your data model.
+When binding to a data source column where the response can contain different data formats (such as for the REST protocol), different response types (such as for the SOAP protocol), or a message structure which can be considered to contain different types, you can also configure binding for this in your data model.

-You can configure mappings between real types or formats and cell values, and provide a default value that is used when no value from the mapping table matches.
+You can configure mappings between real types or formats and data source values, and provide a default value that is used when no value from the mapping table matches.
 You can configure a value for each possible type or format.

 For task details, see Work With External Data Sources.